-Consider these two babies, both from the same family, both girls:
+Consider these two babies, both from the same family, both boys:

-- The first infant is calm and quiet, happy to play by herself.
-She watches everything that happens around her, but rarely demands attention herself.
-Left on her own, she sleeps for long periods and eats infrequently.
+- The first infant is calm and quiet, happy to play by himself.
+He watches everything that happens around him, but rarely demands attention himself.
+Left on his own, he sleeps for long periods and eats infrequently.

 - The second baby is fussy and startles easily.
-She thrashes her arms and legs, moving almost constantly whether awake or asleep.
-While most newborns sleep fourteen hours a day, she sleeps only ten, and wakens whenever there’s the slightest activity nearby.
-She seems in a hurry to do everything at once and even eats in a rush, gulping her feedings and swallowing so much air that she needs frequent burping.
+He thrashes his arms and legs, moving almost constantly whether awake or asleep.
+While most newborns sleep 14 hours a day, he sleeps only 10, and wakes up whenever there’s the slightest activity nearby.
+He seems in a hurry to do everything at once and even eats in a rush, gulping his feedings and swallowing so much air that he needs frequent burping.

 Both these babies are absolutely normal and healthy.
 One is no "better" than the other, but because their personalities are so far apart, the two will be treated very differently, right from birth.

 Your baby will show many unique personality traits from the earliest weeks after birth.
 Discovering these traits is one of the most exciting parts of having a new baby.
 Are they very active and intense, or relatively slow-going?
 Are they timid when faced with a new situation, such as the first bath, or do they enjoy it?

 You’ll find clues to their personality in everything they do, from falling asleep to crying.
 The more you pay attention and respond appropriately to their unique personality, the calmer and more predictable your life will be in the months to come.